ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 access to the client's DNS traffic by causing the client to discover an apparent Designated Resolver that is actually operated by the attacker.

-If the IP address of an Unencrypted Resolver is public, clients MUST validate that this IP address is covered by the SubjectAlternativeName of the Encrypted Resolver's TLS certificate ({{authenticated}}).
+If the IP address of an Unencrypted Resolver is a Public IP, clients SHOULD validate that this IP address is covered by the SubjectAlternativeName of the Encrypted Resolver's TLS certificate ({{authenticated}}).
 This ensures that the Encrypted Resolver is authorized by the operator of the Unencrypted Resolver.

-When the Unencrypted Resolver has a local IP address, use of the Designated Resolver ({{opportunistic}}) MUST be subject to strict freshness requirements to ensure that a transient attacker who forges a discovery response cannot gain persistent access to the client's DNS queries.
-If the Unencrypted Resolver is on the local network but the Encrypted Resolver is remote, name-based authentication is REQUIRED to ensure that an external attacker cannot intercept the connection.
+When the Unencrypted Resolver has a local IP address, use of the Designated Resolver ({{opportunistic}}) SHOULD be subject to strict freshness requirements to ensure that a transient attacker who forges a discovery response cannot gain persistent access to the client's DNS queries.
+If the Unencrypted Resolver is on the local network but the Encrypted Resolver is remote, name-based authentication is required to ensure that an external attacker cannot intercept the connection.

 # IANA Considerations {#iana}